varnish/varnish-wiki/source/content/tutorials/wordpress/index.rst

 Log in to your WordPress administration page at http://yourdomain.com/wp-admin using the username and password you configured.

-- Select Pplugins
+- Select Plugins
-- Add new from the left sidebar menu
+- Add New from the left sidebar menu
 - Search for Varnish plugins
 - Choose plugin
-- Click on add plugin
+- Click on Add Plugin
 - After the plugin is added, activate plugin